memetics19/covid-19-infrastructure/README.md

 We use [Teamchatviz](https://teamchatviz.labs.coronawhy.org) to explore how communication works in our distributed team and learn how communication shapes culture in CoronaWhy community. https://moovel.github.io/teamchatviz/

+### Doccano
+Our Doccano annotation service is running on [doccano.coronawhy.org](https://doccano.coronawhy.org) and allows to manually annotate CORD-19 papers.

 ### In progress

 We are working on the deployment Neo4j graph database.